 Once the installation is completed, you can run the

-http-server command inside any directory to quickly launch a web server.
+http-server command inside any directory to launch a web server.
 For example, if you want to start a web server from

 /opt/sites/blog, use the following commands: